will-thomson4/will-thomson4/README.md

 - 🌱 I'm looking to learn more about **Rust**, **Go** and **Cybersecurity**.

-- 📫 Check out my website to see more about me: https://www.william-thomson.studio/
+- :computer: Check out my website to see more about me: https://www.william-thomson.studio/

+- :incoming_envelope: Reach out to me on Linkedin for freelance work or collaborations